jpedro/jpedro.github.io/bash-dispatch.md

 matches the arguments you pass.
 It starts with all the arguments and removes one by one until it finds a function that can be run.

 Poor man's dispatch or lazy solution?
 Both.
+Always both.

 It "supports" nested command by taking all the arguments and replacing any spaces with a dot `.` and see if there's a function available.